- Location: Indiana

 How can I find out about Indiana's Lemon Law?

 We cover this topic in our Lemon Law article.
-The Attorney General's Office is also a good source of information, and you may reach the office at (800) 382-5516.
+The Attorney General's Office is also a good source of information, and you may reach the Consumer Protection Line at (800) 382-5516.

 How much do temporary permits cost?